gravityiiita/Foss-Wing-Selection-Tasks/README.md

 1. Create a new branch for this task.
 2. Fill in the blanks with a sensible continuation of the story.
 3. Merge the new branch into your current working branch.
-4. Resolve any merge conflicts properly, ensuring both contributions are maintained.
+4. Resolve any merge conflicts properly.

 ---